Maine DMV Motorcycle Test

 Pass the Maine Motorcycle Permit test the first time with FREE Maine DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-9. Which of the following is not a component that's checked during state inspection?
+9. Which of the following is a condition under which headlights must be used?

-10. Which of the following is a factor in your blood alcohol level?
+10. Which of the following is not a component that's checked during state inspection?

 20. What are the 4 steps to making a controlled turn?